josephmontes/VAA/README.md

     ![Screenshot 2023-09-11 195336](https://github.com/josephmontes/VAA/assets/125607783/a656c9f9-cd8b-43f2-8c83-d4900494d23b)

 - What's more interesting is that, although he has not thrown a qualified amount of 4-Seam Fastballs since 2021, in 2022 and 2023 his 'good' 4-Seam Fastball 'Rate' has gone back over 30% **and** the wOBA value against his 4-Seam Fastball has progressed back to being well below the league average .350 wOBA value
-  - The column 'w_woba' stands for 'weighted wOBA', so when the 2 rows in that column are added together it equals the overall wOBA against their 4-Seam Fastball
+  - **IMPORTANT:** The column 'w_woba' stands for 'weighted wOBA', so when the 2 rows in that column are added together it equals the overall wOBA against their 4-Seam Fastball
     - 2022: *0.319*, 2023: *0.298*
     #### 2022
     ![Screenshot 2023-09-11 195308](https://github.com/josephmontes/VAA/assets/125607783/ba485bb2-a786-4f30-b165-0e1c10222713)